-1. This Section shall apply to all existing UST systems, with the exception of those systems storing heating oil of any grade for on-site consumption solely for heating purposes which are exempt from § 1.10(C), (D), (E), (G), (I), (J), (M), (N), (O), (T), (U) of this Part.
-UST systems storing heating oil of any grade for on-site consumption solely for heating purposes at residential properties with less than 3 units are also exempt from § 1.10(F)(4) of this Part.
+This Section shall apply to all existing UST systems, with the exception of that those systems storing heating oil of any grade for on-site consumption that is consumed on-site solely for heating purposes which are exempt from §§ 1.10(C) through, (D), (E), (F)(1, 2, 3, 5, 6, and 7), (G), (I), (J), (M), (N), (O), (T), (U) and §§ 1.10(F)(1) through 1.10(F)(7), (2), (3), (5), (6), (7) of this Part.
+Rules 8.03, 8.04, 8.05, 8.06, 8.07, 8.0 8.09, 8.10, 8.11, 8.12, 8.15, 8.17, 8.21 and 8.22.
+UST systems storing heating oil of any grade for on-site consumption solely for heating purposes at residential properties are also exempt from § 1.10(F)(4) of this Part.

-B. General Operations and Maintenance
+B. General Operations and Maintenance:

-- 1. All USTs shall be maintained and operated by trained personnel and in compliance with applicable national codes of practice, including but not limited to: "Bulk Liquid Stock Control at Retail Outlets", incorporated above at § 1.3(T) of this Part; "Management of Underground Petroleum Storage Systems at Marketing and Distribution Facilities", incorporated above at § 1.3(U) of this Part; "Code for Motor Fuel Dispensing Facilities and Repair Garages", incorporated above at § 1.3(X) of this Part; "Recommended Practices for Inspection and Maintenance of Motor Fuel Dispensing Equipment", incorporated above at § 1.3(Z) of this Part; "Recommended Practices for the Inspection and Maintenance of UST Systems", incorporated above at § 1.3(AA) of this Part; and "Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities", incorporated above at § 1.3(BB) of this Part. - 2.
-Facilities subject to leak detection requirements shall prominently post or provide in a location readily accessible to the facility staff emergency response procedures, including instructions on responding to alarms, releases, spills, and other abnormal events, and include current contact information for the Class A and B operator or a 24-hour call center or spill response hotline. - 3.
+1. All USTs shall be maintained and operated by trained personnel and in compliance with the applicable national codes of practice, including but not limited to: -"Bulk Liquid Stock Control at Retail Outlets", incorporated above atin § 1.3(T) of this Part; "Management of Underground Petroleum Storage Systems at Marketing and Distribution Facilities", incorporated above atin § 1.3(U) of this Part; "Code for Motor Fuel Dispensing Facilities and Repair Garages", incorporated above atin § 1.3(X) of this Part; "Recommended Practices for Inspection and Maintenance of Motor Fuel Dispensing Equipment", incorporated above atin § 1.3(Z) of this Part; "Recommended Practices for the Inspection and Maintenance of UST Systems", incorporated above atin § 1.3(AA) of this Part; and "Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities", incorporated above atin § 1.3(BB) of this Part.-for the handling and storage of petroleum or hazardous materials as listed in Appendix B.

+- 2. Facilities subject to leak detection requirements shall prominently post or provide in a location readily accessible available to the facility staff-operators of UST systems emergency response procedures, including instructions on responding to alarms, releases, spills, and other abnormal events, and include current contact information for the Class A and B operator.-, written instructions pertaining to the operation of leak detection equipment, as well as spill response procedures - 3.
 Facilities subject to inventory recordkeeping requirements shall comply with § 1.13(B) of this Part.
+Rule 11.03 Inventory Record-keeping and Leak Reporting.